glasswall-sre/victoria_rebuilder/README.md

 Commands:
-  copy     CLI call for rebuilding an environment based off another... rebuild  CLI call for rebuilding a specific kubernetes environment...
+  copy     CLI call for rebuilding an environment based off another... optional flags:
+      -r, ---resume     If you want the rebuilder to use the previous state file.

+  rebuild  CLI call for rebuilding a specific kubernetes environment... optional flags:
+      -r, ---resume     If you want the rebuilder to use the previous state file.
+      -a, --auto-retry  If a release fails to deploy, instead of prompting the user for a y/n on retry, it automatically retries the deployment.
 ```

 ### CLI Examples